 We are founding partners of the Samaritan Counseling Center (SCC), having shared in the vision for bringing this ministry to Lancaster County in 1988.
 The SCC fosters hope and healing through professional counseling, consultation and education while respecting and integrating personal and spiritual values.
 We have a strong commitment to this counseling ministry, with church members and staff members having served at most levels of leadership and participation.

 Every January, St. Peter’s sponsors a food collection leading up to the NFL Super Bowl, in support of our local Food Hub, run by the Lancaster County Council of Churches.
-In 2016 we collected over 1,000 cans of soup for those in need!
+Each year we collect hundreds of cans of soup for those in need!